jbcsep19/FinalProject_SamazonShopping/README.md

 ------------------

   Change Request (Wednesday 10/23/2019 3:00 PM, Submitted By Jennifer Lee):
       C1.
-Allow users to have a wishlist, from which they can add items to the cart.
+Allow users to have a wishlist, from which they can add items to the cart